libretro/RetroArch/README.md

 A PKG file will be built which you will be able to install on a jailbroken PS3.

-NOTE: A pre-existing libretro library needs to be present in the root directory in order to link SSNES PS3.
+NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch PS3.
 This file needs to be called 'libretro.a'.

 <b> Xbox 360 (XeXDK)</b><br />

-You will need Microsoft Visual Studio 2010 installed (or higher) in order to compile SSNES 360.
+You will need Microsoft Visual Studio 2010 installed (or higher) in order to compile RetroArch 360.

 The solution file can be found at the following location:

-<tt>msvc-360/SSNES-360/SSNES-360.sln</tt>
+<tt>msvc-360/RetroArch-360/RetroArch-360.sln</tt>

-NOTE: A pre-existing libretro library needs to be present in the root directory in order to link SSNES 360.
+NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch 360.

 <b> Xbox 360 (Libxenon)</b><br />

-You will need to have the libxenon libraries and a working Devkit Xenon toolchain installed in order to compile SSNES 360 Libxenon.
+You will need to have the libxenon libraries and a working Devkit Xenon toolchain installed in order to compile RetroArch 360 Libxenon.

 <tt>make -f Makefile.xenon</tt>

-NOTE: A pre-existing libretro library needs to be present in the root directory in order to link SSNES 360 Libxenon.
+NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch 360 Libxenon.
 This file needs to be called 'libretro.a'.

 <b> Wii</b><br >

-You will need to have the libogc libraries and a working Devkit PPC toolchain installed in order to compile SSNES Wii.
+You will need to have the libogc libraries and a working Devkit PPC toolchain installed in order to compile RetroArch Wii.

 <tt>make -f Makefile.wii</tt>

-NOTE: A pre-existing libretro library needs to be present in the root directory in order to link SSNES Wii.
+NOTE: A pre-existing libretro library needs to be present in the root directory in order to link RetroArch Wii.
 This file needs to be called 'libretro.a'.

 # Filters, bSNES XML shaders and Cg shader support